ankaboot-source/casa-webapp-guide/docs/SECURITY.md

 ## Security Hardening
-We integrated some recommendations to harden the infrastructure security including auto system update, disabling root SSH access, disabling SSH forwarding, enable TCP-SYNcookie protection, create firewall rules to allow only necessary inbounds and outbounds, install some known system audit tools, such us Lynis, Clamav, Rkhunter, Dbsums... most of the mentioned configurations can be done by running this [script](https://github.com/ankaboot-source/casa-webapp-guide/tree/main/security-hardening.sh):
+We integrated some recommendations to harden the infrastructure security including auto system update, disabling root SSH access, disabling SSH forwarding, enable TCP-SYNcookie protection, create firewall rules to allow only necessary inbounds and outbounds, install some known system audit tools, such us Lynis, Clamav, Rkhunter, Dbsums... most of the mentioned configurations can be done by running this [script](https://github.com/ankaboot-source/casa-webapp-guide/tree/main/security-hardening.sh) (works on Ubuntu, Debian currently):
 > sudo bash security-hardening.sh